reach/router/website/src/markdown/tutorial/05-url-parameters.md

 The name of the url parameter (`:invoiceId`) becomes a prop by the same name on your route component (`props.invoiceId`).
 It gets parsed from the URL and passed to you.

-You could use that prop in `componentDidMount` to go and fetch some data somewhere.
+Besides using it to render, it's common to use that prop in `componentDidMount` to fetch some data.